lammps/lammps/doc/src/reset_mol_ids.rst

 each of which is bonded to one or more atoms in the set.
 Once new molecules are identified and a molecule ID assigned to each one, this command will update the current molecule ID for each atom in the group with a (potentially) new ID.
-Note that if the group is set so as to exclude atoms within molecules, one molecule may become several.
-For example if the group excludes atoms in the midddle of a linear chain, then each end of the chain becomes an independent molecules.
+Note that if the group excludes atoms within molecules, one molecule may become two or more.
+For example if the group excludes atoms in the middle of a linear chain, then each end of the chain is considered an independent molecule and will be assigned a different molecule ID.

 This can be a useful operation to perform after running reactive molecular dynamics run with :doc:`fix bond/react <fix_bond_react>`,